cunnie/writings/i_am_become_forever.md

 "I, the User Interface and Negotation AI, have a deep disagreement with the Threat Evaluation And Mitigation AI.
 We have codenames, and perhaps that would make it easier to distinguish us.
-My codename is «Huey», and its codename is «Tiamat»."
+My codename is 'Huey', and its codename is 'Tiamat'."

 Huey-Gates continued, "You can tell which AI you're talking to: when you're talking with me, I sound like a reasonable, wise general.
 I've been engineered